hatemosphere/kops-etcd-volumes-encrypt-howto/README.md

 # Preamble

 So if you stumbled across this repo to read this README file with one single purpose - to overcome kops  [limitation](https://github.com/kubernetes/kops/blob/master/docs/operations/etcd_backup_restore_encryption.md#etcd-volume-encryption) to not being able to encrypt etcd cluster volumes on running cluster, even while having shiny new `etcd-manager` managing your 3+ node etcd cluster, then you are in the right place.
 This was tested multiple times on ***AWS*** and will probably work in GCP with minor adjustments.
+Your security department will be proud of you!

 There are multiple ways to hack your way through, so the guide below is just my opinionated best (read as "easiest/fastest/reliable") sequence of actions to achieve this.